-Western Tidewater Water Authority ("Authority") was created March 18, 1998 by the City Council of the City of Suffolk ("Suffolk"), Virginia and the Board of Supervisors of the County of Isle of Wight ("Isle of Wight"), Virginia pursuant to the Virginia Water and Sewer Authorities Act, Chapter 51, Title 15.2, Code of Virginia.
+Western Tidewater Water Authority ("Authority") was created March 18, 1998 by the City Council of the City of Suffolk, Virginia ("Suffolk") and Board of Supervisors of the County of Isle of Wight ("Isle of Wight"), Virginia pursuant to the Virginia Water and Sewer Authorities Act, Chapter 51, Title 15.2, Code of Virginia.

-The Authority was formed for the purpose of acquiring, financing, constructing, leasing, operating, and maintaining facilities for the production, impoundment, treatment and transmission of potable and non-potable water.
-Those facilities may include, but are not limited to, sources of water supply, water intakes, reservoirs, filtration, and purification plants, pumping stations, transmission lines, storage facilities, and all other facilities deemed appropriate for fulfilling the purpose of the Authority together with all appurtenant equipment and appliances necessary or suitable therefore and all properties, rights, easements, or franchises relating thereto and deemed necessary, convenient, or appropriate by the Authority for its operation.
+The Authority was formed to acquire, finance, construct, lease, operate, and maintain facilities for the production, impoundment, treatment, and transmission of potable and non-potable water.
+These facilities may include, but are not limited to, sources of water supply, water intakes, reservoirs, filtration and purification plants, pumping stations, transmission lines, storage facilities, and any other facilities deemed appropriate for fulfilling the Authority's purpose.
+This also includes all appurtenant equipment and appliances necessary or suitable for such purposes, as well as any properties, rights, easements, or franchises related to or deemed necessary, convenient, or appropriate by the Authority for its operation.

-Since the Authority is engaged in business-type activities, it is required to present the financial statements required for enterprise funds.
-Currently, the Authority's operations are limited to the purchase of water from the Cities of Suffolk and Norfolk, Virginia ("Norfolk") and sales of water to Isle of Wight and Suffolk as well as determining how best to meet higher water demands in the future.
-This business-type activity relies to a significant extent on fees and charges for support.
+Since the Authority is engaged in business-type activities, its financial statements are presented as an enterprise fund.
+Currently, the Authority's operations are limited to the purchase of water from Suffolk and the City of Norfolk, Virginia ("Norfolk"), and the sale of water to Isle of Wight and Suffolk, as well as determining how best to meet higher water demands in the future.
+This business-type activity relies significantly on fees and charges for support.